rejeeshravindran/Rejeesh_Portfolio/README.md

 2, Top 5 products with the highest dollar per- amount are also shown.

-3, The dashboard also tells the sales generated according to each salesperson, custom measure is also added to switch 4, between- Profit and Amount with country as filter.
+3, The dashboard also tells the sales generated according to each salesperson, custom measure is also added to switch between Profit and Amount with country as filter.

-5, We can also easily understand which are the products to discontinue, Product by profit percentage graph helps- to highlight the products with negative profit values.
+4, We can also easily understand which are the products to discontinue, Product by profit percentage graph helps- to highlight the products with negative profit values.

 # [Call Center Performance Analysis project](https://github.com/rejeeshravindran/Call-Center-Performance-Report.git)